 SPAN2002.
 Spanish II.2 (6 credits) The aim of this course is to develop the students' language proficiency at a higher level by building on the language foundation acquired in SPAN2001.
 Through an action-based approach, students will work towards consolidating and broadening the knowledge acquired in the first semester in the four language skills (reading, writing, listening and speaking).
 Based on the guidelines set out by the Common European Framework of Reference for Languages (CEFRL), the course should lead students towards a more independent and autonomous use of the language, equivalent to a B1.1 level.
 Prerequisites: Students wishing to be admitted to SPAN2002.
 Spanish II.2 must have completed SPAN2001.
 Spanish II.1.
 Students wishing to be admitted to SPAN2002. without having previously completed SPAN2001.
 Spanish II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
 Assessment: 100% coursework.
 Coursework includes: i) progress tests, ii) other assignments iii) an oral examination at the end of the semester and iv) participation in class.
 SPAN3001.
 Spanish III.1 (6 credits) This course continues to build on the two previous years' work at a more advanced level.
 The intention is to lead participants towards a more independent use of the Spanish language.
 Students will be exposed to a variety of texts from different media (written, audio and video) from the Spanish-speaking world.
 This course aims to develop students' language proficiency through a more in-depth study of important grammatical topics as well as to increase their vocabulary acquisition.
 The overall aim of the course is to bring the students to a stage consistent with the level B1.2 as defined and established by the Common European Framework of Reference for Languages (CEFRL).
 By the end of this course students should be able to understand the main ideas of relatively complex standard texts.
 They should also be able to interact with native speakers with a certain degree of fluency, produce clear, detailed texts on familiar topics, and give reasons and explanations for their own opinions and plans.
 Prerequisites: Students wishing to be admitted to SPAN3001.
 Spanish III.1 must have completed SPAN2002.
 Spanish II.2.
 Students wishing to be admitted to SPAN3001 without having previously completed SPAN2002.
-Spanish II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Spanish II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that the place of the second of the second of the School of Modern Languages and Cultures that the place of the second of the second of the second of the School of Modern Languages and Cultures that the place of the second of the secon that they have attained elsewhere the required standard.
 Assessment: 100% coursework.
 Coursework includes: i) progress tests, ii) other assignments and iii) participation in class.